nils-hamel/eratosthene-suite/README.md

 </p>
 <br />

-Another example of large scale model being able to be efficiently stored and accessed through the _eratosthene_ framework are the following _LIDAR_ model of the _Geneva_ state weighting up to _256_ Gio as a monolythic objet :
+Another example of large scale model being able to be efficiently stored and accessed through the _eratosthene_ framework are the following _LIDAR_ model of the _Geneva_ state weighting up to _256_ Gio as a monolithic object :

 <br />
 <p align="center">